fishbullet/Accept-Bitcoin-Webstore/Article.md

 ## Test RPC server

-At this point we have setup and run `electrum` wallet in the daemon mode, to check if RPC server running successfully, ping it with the next `curl` command:
+At this point we have setup and run `electrum` wallet in the daemon mode, to check if the RPC server is running successfully, ping it with the next `curl` command:

 ```bash
  curl --data-binary '{"id":"curltext","method":"getbalance","params":[]}' http://admin1:admin1@127.0.0.1:8443